na-na-hi/renget/archive/cloverintro.md

 ##Good lord what is happening in this thread?!
 Are you roleplaying?!

 ~~Aurora borealis~~
-It's not actual roleplaying.
+It's not actual roleplaying, but collaborative writing.
 The gist of it is that we imagine what would happen if a bunch of anons got transported to the PMD world and decided to form a guild (Clover Guild).
 Then, we create characters, write stories and make art about them.
 We also discuss the setting and what kind of shenanigans these characters would be involved with.
 It's kinda similar to how the SCP Foundation community started, if you're familiar with that.

 ***